 Erin Stellmon is originally from Portland, OR and currently lives in Baltimore, MD via New York, NY and Las Vegas, NV.
 Her mixed media collages, installations and paintings explore the contemporary landscape through barriers, walls and temporary fences intended to “preserve and protect” traditional notions of home.

 These mixed media pieces from her Gnasher Series were featured in her recent solo show For Your Safety, 2018-19

-The “Gnasher” series is a contemporary investigation of Stellmon’s ancestors’ trek on the Oregon Trail.
+The “Gnasher” series is a contemporary investigation of Stellmon’s ancestors’ experience on the Oregon Trail.
 Through collaged imagery of stone, brick and siding that has been photographed and assembled on quilted fabric, she examines what it means to break down and conceptually “ingest” structures of barriers in the context of this historical landgrab and her own challenges as an artist navigating the future.

 Her ancestors, more specifically the King family women, made a quilt on their journey that currently resides in the archives of the Oregon Historical Society.
 It was sewn in 10 x 10” squares on the laps of the women in the wagons and later assembled after reaching their eventual homestead in what they claimed as (and is still named) King’s Valley, OR.
 Along with detailed diaries, this quilt tells the story of their journey stitch by stitch, an effort to create normalcy in an unpredictable and dangerous time.